Judicial Misconduct

 There is a procedure to be followed by the Judicial Conduct Committee on foot of the receipt by it of a report from a panel of inquiry.
 It allows for submissions to be made by the complainant or judge to the Committee in relation to the recommendations that are included in the report of the panel of inquiry.

-Where necessary the Committee may hold a hearing in relation to the complaint which has been investigated by a panel of inquiry to assist it in arriving at a determination regarding the complaint.
-In this regard the Committee may accept, with or without modification, any recommendation contained in the report submitted by a panel of inquiry.
-It may also reject a recommendation.
-Where the Committee requires the judge concerned to take any action, for instance to attend a course or training, the Committee may require the judge concerned to report to it regarding his or her compliance with the requirement.
+Where necessary, the Committee may hold a hearing regarding a complaint investigated by a panel of inquiry to assist it in arriving at a determination regarding the complaint.
+In this regard, the Committee may accept, with or without modification, any recommendation contained in the report submitted by a panel of inquiry.

 There are procedures to be followed in the event that a matter relating to the conduct or capacity of a judge requires the referral of the matter to the Minister for Justice and Equality for the proposal by the Minister of an Article 35.4.1° motion in respect of the judge concerned.